-45. Public Holiday Duty
+49. Public Holiday Duty

-- 45.1 An employee who is required, whether rostered or not, to perform duty on a holiday not in excess of the prescribed weekly hours will be paid at the rate of 150% in addition to the ordinary rate of pay for the actual time worked on the public holiday. - 45.2 The minimum extra payment payable under clause 45.1 for each separate attendance will be four hours in the case of employees who are not in any restriction situations specified in clause 46 (Restrictive Duty). - 45.3 The minimum extra payment payable under clause 45.2 for each separate attendance will be three hours in the case of employees who are in any restriction situation specified in clause 46 (Restrictive Duty) other than passive duty or duty employee. - Where more than one attendance is involved, the minimum payment provision, subject to a minimum payment of three hours, will not operate to increase an employee's extra remuneration beyond the amount which would have been received had the employee remained on duty from the commencing time of duty on one attendance to the ceasing time of duty on subsequent attendance. - 45.5 For the purposes of clauses 45.2 to 45.4: - (a) duty broken by a meal period will not constitute more than one attendance; and - (b) the minimum extra payment will not apply to public holiday ordinary duty which, disregarding meal periods, is continuous with ordinary duty occurring on the day preceding or succeeding the public holiday. - 45.6 Overtime worked on a public holiday will be in accordance with clause 43.18(c). - 45.7 Unless authorised by the Commissioner, an employee in a classification of Nurse 6 or above is not eligible to receive payment for duty other than rostered duty or for overtime worked on a public holiday. - Where, in a cycle of shifts on a regular roster, an employee is required to perform rostered duty on each of the days of the week, the employee will, in respect of a public holiday which falls on a day which the employee is rostered off duty, be granted one day's leave in lieu of that public holiday within one month after the public holiday. - (a) Where it is not practicable to grant a day's leave the employee will be paid instead one day's pay at the ordinary rate.
+- 49.1 An employee who is required, whether rostered or not, to perform duty on a holiday not in excess of the prescribed weekly hours will be paid at the rate of 150% in addition to the ordinary rate of pay for the actual time worked on the public holiday. - 49.2 The minimum extra payment payable under clause 49.1 for each separate attendance will be 4 hours in the case of employees who are not in any restriction situations specified in clause 50 (Restrictive Duty). - 49.3 The minimum extra payment payable under clause 49.2 for each separate attendance will be 3 hours in the case of employees who are in any restriction situation specified in clause 50 (Restrictive Duty) other than passive duty or duty employee. - 49.4 Where more than 1 attendance is involved, the minimum payment provision, subject to a minimum payment of 3 hours, will not operate to increase an employee's extra remuneration beyond the amount which would have been received had the employee remained on duty from the commencing time of duty on 1 attendance to the ceasing time of duty on subsequent attendance. - 49.5 For the purposes of clauses 49.2 to 49.4: - (a) duty broken by a meal period will not constitute more than 1 attendance; and - (b) the minimum extra payment will not apply to public holiday ordinary duty which, disregarding meal periods, is continuous with ordinary duty occurring on the day preceding or succeeding the public holiday. - 49.6 Overtime worked on a public holiday will be in accordance with clause 46.18(c). - 49.7 Unless authorised by the Commissioner, an employee in a classification of Nurse 6 or above is not eligible to receive payment for duty other than rostered duty or for overtime worked on a public holiday. - 49.8 Where, in a cycle of shifts on a regular roster, an employee is required to perform rostered duty on each of the days of the week, the employee will, in respect of a public holiday which falls on a day which the employee is rostered off duty, be granted 1 day's leave in lieu of that public holiday within 1 month after the public holiday. - (a) Where it is not practicable to grant a day's leave the employee will be paid instead 1 day's pay at the ordinary rate.

-46. Restrictive Duty
+50. Restrictive Duty

-An employee may be directed to be contactable and to be available to perform extra duty outside of the employee's ordinary hours of duty, subject to payment under this clause.
+- 50.1 This clause does not apply to RUSON and RUSOM employees. - 50.2 An employee may be directed to be contactable and to be available to perform extra duty outside of the employee's ordinary hours of duty, subject to payment under this clause.